Carfilzomib, Pomalidomide, and Dexamethasone in Treating Patients with High-Risk Multiple Myeloma

 V. To evaluate the overall survival (OS) in high-risk patients.

 VI.
-To evaluate the minimal residual disease (MRD) detection with CPD consolidation and maintenance.
+To evaluate the minimal residual disease (MRD) detection with CPd maintenance.

-MAINTENANCE: Patients receive carfilzomib IV over 30 minutes on days 1, 8, and 15, pomalidomide PO daily on days 1-21, and dexamethasone PO daily on days 1, 8, and 15.
-Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+Patients receive carfilzomib intravenously (IV) over 30 minutes on days 1, 8, and 15, pomalidomide orally (PO) daily on days 1-21, and dexamethasone PO daily on days 1, 8, and 15.
+Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up every 3 months.